eonist/eonist.github.io/_posts/2018-10-09-Nested-dependencies-with-carthage.md

-My notes on using nested dependencies with Carthage<!--more-->
+My notes on using nested dependencies with Carthage<!--more--> ⚠️️ This article is not relevant anymore.
+Use swift package manager ⚠️️

 ### Introduction
 This article shows you how to organize your project so one dependency will use the next in the dependency graph.
 Instructions w/ gif  how to use and make carthage projects can be found here:  [http://eon.codes/blog/2017/01/15/Carthage/](http://eon.codes/blog/2017/01/15/Carthage/)

 ### Carthage files:
 Repo `B` - Cartfile